Rikyola7w7/playlists/README.md

 (I know this is ugly, it is subject to change and will change)

-An example playlist file is given in lists: "NCS.txt"
+An example playlist file is given in the lists folder: "NCS.txt"

 windows: run `playlists.exe playlist_file`